Romans 9:1

 for I myself am wishing accursed to be from Christ on behalf of my brothers, my people according to the flesh.

 Paraphrase: Believe me, I am willing to make any sacrifice for their salvation.
-I am willing to throw myself into the deepest hell if it would result in their being delivered from it and brought to salvation in Christ.
+I am ready to throw myself into the bottom of hell if it would result in their being delivered from it and brought to salvation in Christ.
 (Exodus 32:32)

 Comments: